tomzx/blog.tomrochette.com-content/agi/presentations/principles-of-hierarchical-temporal-memory/article.md

 Within a level of the hierarchy are cellular layers.
 Within those layers there's an organisation called mini-columns.
 At the *end* are neurons.
-Learning is about modifying synapatic weights, but also about degenesis/neogenesis of synaptic connections.
+Learning is about modifying synaptic weights, but also about degenesis/neogenesis of synaptic connections.

 # Cortical theory (HTM)
 ## Overview
 1. Hierarchy of identical regions
 2. Each region learns sequences (time-based patterns)
 3. Stability increases going up the hierarchy if input is predictable
 4. Sequences unfold going down

 ## Questions
 * What does a region do?
 * What do the cellular layers do?
 * How do neurons implement this?
 * How does this work in hierarchy?

 ## Cellular layers
 1-6 layers, 2 to 3 layers of feed forward (2-3-4) and 2 layers of feedback (5-6)
 Each layer is implementing a type (variation) of a common sequence memory algorithm Layers 2-3-4 are doing inference